epfldata/sc-public/list-dsl/README.md

 In order to stringify C code, we need to provide a C code generator in addition to the existing Scala code generator.
 To do so, whenever the user wants to use the C code generator, an instance of `CASTCodeGenerator` should be used.
 In order to stringify some core constructs of Scala core library to C code, SC already provides the `ScalaCoreCCodeGen` interface.
 In addition, we should guide the code generator how to generate C code for `Mem.alloc` and `Mem.free`.
-This is achieved by overriding the `functionNodeToDocument` which is shown in the following code:
+This is achieved by overriding the `functionNodeToDocument` in the C code generator object which is shown in the following code:

 ```scala
 override def functionNodeToDocument(fun: FunctionNode[_]) = fun match {